 2: If varicose veins were removed, some minor bleeding may occur the day of surgery.
 Put as little weight as possible on the treated leg the day of surgery.
 Keep your leg elevated on 2 to 3 pillows.
 If you see blood through the bandage, simply elevate your leg and apply pressure.
 The bleeding will stop.

-3: EXPECT YOUR LEG TO LOOK BRUISED AND SWOLLEN WHEN YOU REMOVE THE BANDAGE: The bandage will be left in place for two days.
+3: EXPECT YOUR LEG TO LOOK BRUISED AND SWOLLEN WHEN YOU REMOVE THE BANDAGE: The bandage will be left in place for 24 hours.
 When you remove the bandage, you should be sitting down or reclining.
 Most patients are not affected by removing the bandage but if you feel dizzy or lighted headed, this will only last for a few minutes.
 Your leg will appear swollen due to the amount of numbing fluid placed in your leg to keep you from feeling the laser.
 Your leg will be bruised.
 If you had a vein removed, there will be white gauze pads over the incisions.
 These can be removed and thrown away.
 There will be steri-strips placed over each incision…..no stitches are used.
 These should stay in place until they fall off or you return for your follow up appointment.
-The spider veins that are treated with sclerotherapy will look worse before they look better and they may appear darker for the first two weeks.
+The spider veins that are treated with sclerotherapy will look worse before they look better and they may appear darker for the first few weeks.
 If you had a large varicose vein removed, you will have steri-strips over each incision site.
 Do not be alarmed by the number of steri-strips.
 The incisions are very, very small and leave little to no mark on the skin.
 Your leg will be bruised, swollen, and the steri-strips will cover the length of the vein removed.

 6: There may be bruising along the course of the great saphenous vein on the inside of your leg or along the course of the small saphenous vein on the back of your leg from the knee to the ankle.
 There will also be bruising along the course of any varicose veins removed by micro-phlebectomy.
 Bruising normally resolves in 2 to 3 weeks.